denniszielke/phoenix/hints/k8sSingle.md

 kubectl edit service/nginx-service
 ```
 6. This opens up an editor.
 Exchange ClusterIp to LoadBalancer.
 Close and save the file.
+Shortcuts for vi:
+- `i` switches to insert mode
+- `CRTL + C ` switches to command mode
+- `wq!` saves your changes and closes the file

 7. Check the state of your service
 ```
 kubectl get service -w